-Don’t worry about starting an LLC or Corp until you are or about to make money on your game(s).
+Don’t worry about starting an LLC or Corp until you are, or about to make money on your game(s).
 It is something that can be set up easily and efficiently.
 Also, many game devs get the wrong entity.
-For most devs, I highly recommend an S-corp, they are flexible, have common shares (for shareholders), and provide a great tax benefit.
+For most devs, I highly recommend an S-corp, they are relatively flexible, have common shares (for shareholders and investors), and provide a great tax benefit.
 An LLC can actually act like and S-corp, so dont sweat it if you already set one up, though the cost to legally set up a proper operating agreement may increase.
 The only time I would recommend setting up an entity right away is if you have partners involved in your project (see more below).

-If you have investors, even just family members this may get a little bit complicated.
-Legally, and technically you need to stipulate this in your bylaws or articles, if you are eventually going to have a corporation (or LLC).
-The good news is, that you can have a written agreement with them to have a convertible note (loan), that will allow them to turn their loan into stock or membership rights, regardless if you change entities.
-I will think about this more, I may be able to post a legal agreement template if enough people want one, email me if you do.
+(Advanced: If you have, or plan to have investors, even just family members this may get a little bit complicated.
+Legally, and technically you need to stipulate this in your bylaws, Org Agreement or articles, if you are eventually going to have a corporation (or LLC).)

 2. Keep track of your expenses

 Open a separate bank account, they are usually free, it will completely separate your business related expenses to your personal ones.
 This way, you wont need to save every darn receipt that you get, you can simply refer to the bank statement.
 Remember, it is important that you track your expenses, every payment that is business related should come from your business account.
 This can pay off for you in the future if you ever choose to use tax incentives.
 It is also good practice.

 4. If you have “partners” get a partnership agreement (or by-laws for an S-corp, Organization agreement for an LLC)